plone/Installers-UnifiedInstaller/README.txt

 --password=InstancePassword
   If not specified, a random password will be generated.

---libz=(auto|yes|no)
-  Overrides the automatic determination of whether and where to install the libz compression library.

 --libjpeg=(auto|yes|no)
   Overrides the automatic determination of whether and where to